-For the increased temperature threshold for economizers, UPS efficiency, and computer room heat recovery submeasures, spreadsheet analyses were used instead of CBECC-Com prototype models.
-A spreadsheet was used for the increased temperature threshold for economizers submeasure because alterations to the Standard Design air
+Although the Energy Commission indicated a preference for simulating energy impacts using CBECC-Com, a spreadsheet was used to calculate energy impacts of the increased temperature threshold for economizers submeasure instead of simulating in CBECC-Com because alterations to the Standard Design air temperatures were needed to correctly model the measures impact.
 CBECC-Com does not currently support the requirements for modeling the increased air temperatures; instead CBECC-Com models a Standard Design supply air temperature of 60°F and return air temperature of 80°F for all computer rooms regardless of whether they have air containment or not.
 This results in an underestimate of Standard Design fan energy and unrealistically high return air temperatures for non-contained computer rooms.
 Therefore, an annual hourly spreadsheet analysis was used to calculate the fan and cooling energy savings of this submeasure.
-The spreadsheet analysis followed the ACM for key inputs affecting energy use, as described in Table 16 through Table 19.
+The spreadsheet analysis followed the 2019 Nonresidential ACM Reference Manual for key inputs affecting energy use, as described in Table 21.